The Dark Side of Entrepreneurship

 I have come to accept the fact that Entrepreneurship is like life.
-Everyday You can not have a good day.
-To make sure I do not screw up – I try and not to let the bad days get the worse out of me.
+Every day You can not have a good day.
+To make sure I do not screw up – I try not to let the bad days get the worse out of me.

 Do I Still Get Depressed Over Failures And Challenges?

-The dark side of entrepreneurship is a reality of being an entrepreneur, face it before it gets the worse out of you.
+The dark side of entrepreneurship is the reality of being an entrepreneur, face it before it gets the worse of you.